Authentic Lessons for 21st Century Learning

 Ask participants to reflect on the following prompt and ask for a few volunteers to share their thoughts: "How would starting with the activity rather than the reading have changed your learning experience?"
 Next, share the quote about vocabulary and science on slide 11.
 Tell participants that prioritizing student experiences over vocabulary in this way can be thought of as an Activity Before Content (ABC) approach (slide 12).

 Assign the participants into three groups and send them to a station.
 Display slide 13 and give instructions for the station activity.
-At the station, participants will follow the QR code handout to explore one of three instructional approaches that use the ABC format.
+At the station, participants will follow the Science QR Codes handout to explore one of three instructional approaches that use the ABC format.
 If the audience is large, divide the participants into six groups (two for each station).

 Have participants review the example materials at their station and create a poster using the Window Notes strategy.
 Then ask each group to briefly share out the information on their posters to the whole group.